 4 Considerations Before You Choose a Server for Your Business

 If your large or small business servers are on-premise, it is your responsibility to maintain the hardware, software and server racks.
 Storage, cooling and power must also be considered.
 This is a big responsibility for companies that do not have adequate internal IT staff.
 And missed or delayed maintenance could result in an unexpected outage.

 The second consideration when choosing a server environment for your business is your budget.
 Some companies may need three to four servers, which can be housed in a single virtualized server.
 Others may require five, 10 and even 20 servers.
-The cost of buying the hardware and creating a dedicated server room typically starts around $10,000 and increases exponentially based on your company’s needs.
+The cost of buying the hardware and creating a dedicated server room could be as low as $10,000 and increases exponentially based on your company’s needs.

 Disaster Recovery and Up-Time Needs